TheOdinProject/curriculum/ruby/basic_ruby/nested_collections.md

 Changing the value of the first element in the first nested array, causes the first element to change in all three nested arrays!
 This same behavior will happen with strings, hashes, or any other mutable objects.

-<span id='create-immutable-nested-arrays'>Now, let's take a look at an example that omits the second optional argument and instead passes in the mutable value in a block.</span>
+<span id='create-nested-arrays'>Now, let's take a look at an example that omits the second optional argument and instead passes in the mutable value in a block.</span>

 ```ruby
 nested_arrays = Array.new(3) { Array.new(2) }